GLOBAL MARKETS-German jitters weigh on stocks, ECB doubts lift yields

 German exports fell sharply in July, shrinking the overall trade surplus for the fourth consecutive month -- something not seen since 1992 -- and putting the continent's benchmark stock index on course for its first weekly fall in three.

-Europe's FTSEuroFirst 300 index of leading shares was down 0.4 percent at 1,368 points, dragging it down 0.7 percent on the week.
-The Stoxx 600 index was also down 0.4 percent.
+Europe's FTSEuroFirst 300 index of leading shares was down 0.3 percent at 1,370 points, dragging it down 0.7 percent on the week.

-Germany's DAX fell 0.3 percent, France's CAC 40 lost 0.5 percent and Britain's FTSE 100 was down 0.3 percent, while U.S. futures pointed to a fall of around 0.3 percent at the open on Wall Street .
+Germany's DAX fell 0.4 percent, and France's CAC 40 and Britain's FTSE 100 were both down 0.3 percent, while U.S. futures pointed to a fall of around 0.2 percent at the open on Wall Street.

 "The month of July was clearly not a good month for Germany," ING economist Carsten Brzeski said.